💮Stack Based Buffer Overflow

 3. FETCH OPERANDS

-If further data have to be loaded for execution, these are loaded from the cache or RAM
+If further data have to be loaded for execution, these are loaded from the cache or RAM into the working registers.

 4. EXECUTE

-, a jump in the program, the writing back of results into the working registers, or the control of peripheral devices.
+The instruction is executed.
+This can be, for example, operations in the ALU, a jump in the program, the writing back of results into the working registers, or the control of peripheral devices.
 Depending on the result of some instructions, the status register is set, which can be evaluated by subsequent instructions.

 5. UPDATE INSTRUCTION POINTER

-is now increased by the length of the instruction so that it points to the next machine instruction.
+If no jump instruction has been executed in the EXECUTE phase, the IAR is now increased by the length of the instruction so that it points to the next machine instruction.

 Fundamentals